Australian asks U.S. court to overturn his Guantanamo conviction

 They were prosecuted under a U.S. law enacted in 2006 and the court said it could not be applied retroactively.
 The ruling overturned Hamdan's conviction.

-A Pentagon spokesman, Lieutenant Colonel Todd Breasseale, said a federal appeals court was still reviewing the Hamdan decision and noted that Hicks had waived his right to appeal.

-Hicks' lawyers said he signed the appeals waiver form during his sentencing hearing but that it was never filed with tribunal authorities and therefore is irrelevant.
+During his sentencing hearing, Hicks signed a form waiving his right to appeal, but his lawyers said the form was never filed with tribunal authorities and therefore is irrelevant.

 If he loses in the military appeals court, Hicks could appeal to a federal appeals court and the U.S. Supreme Court.

+"I am looking forward to putting Guantanamo behind me, and this formal acknowledgment of the illegality of the military commissions system is the final step in that process," The Sydney Morning Herald on Tuesday quoted Hicks as saying.

-A former Guantanamo prosecutor, among others, has said that Hicks' plea deal was orchestrated by former Vice President Dick Cheney as a favor to Australian Prime Minister John Howard.
+A former Guantanamo prosecutor, among others, said previously that Hicks' plea deal was orchestrated by then-Vice President Dick Cheney as a favour to Australian Prime Minister John Howard.